csmth/Springboot-Vaadin-OpenId-Demo/README.md

 - Dependencies wish to be added later
   1. H2 Database
   2. JDBC API
-- I am using VScode (at Linux) but you can choose your IDE
+- I am using VScode at Ubuntu but I believe other IDE like Eclipse works perfectly

 # Authentication by OAuth2
 Default Authentication is boring and does nothing.
 The project needs an OIDC provider for OAuth2 client even the development only.